alpwrk/alpined.work/README.md

 # alpined.work
-The aplined.work website
+The alpined.work website

-If you want you can just visit it on aplined.work
+If you want you can just visit it on alpined.work